fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 )
 ```

 is not working as intended, it's useful to start printing its variables out to the console.
-In order to do this effectively, we must transform our function into the less compact form and receive the entire props project without destructuring it immediately:
+In order to do this effectively, we must transform our function into the less compact form and receive the entire props object without destructuring it immediately:

 ```js
 const Button = (props) => {